 Aleksander Kwasniewski played an important role during the Orange Revolution in Ukraine, actively participated in the discussions held between Viktor Yushchenko and Viktor Yanukovych.
-For his merits in favor of a peaceful end to the Orange Revolution received the "Knight of Freedom" award.
+He received the "Knight of Freedom" award for his merits in favour of a peaceful end to the Orange Revolution.

 President of the Republic of Lithuania (1998 - 2009)

-Lech Walesa is a character who in hard times fighting for freedom, justice and democracy.
-Walesa worthily represented Poland as the first president of the State chosen in democratic elections.
-For his contribution in 2008 he was granted the award "Knight of Freedom" for his contribution to the democratic transition of Poland.
+Lech Walesa is a politician, who in difficult communistic times fought for freedom, justice, and democracy.
+Walesa worthily represented Poland as the first president chosen in democratic elections.
+He was granted the award "Knight of Freedom" for his contribution to the democratic transition of Poland.

 Presidential candidate of the Democratic Party (2006)

 Aleksandr Milinkevich received the "Knight of Freedom" award for his work and commitment to democratic elections in Belarus, as well as for his contribution to the promotion of the freedom, justice and democracy worldwide.

 Minister of Foreign Affairs of the Republic of Poland (1995, 2000 - 2001)

 Prof. Wladyslaw Bartoszewski is an outstanding person because of his involvement in opposition activities, in particular, the "Solidarity" movement, as well as also his contribution to the improvement of Polish-German relations.
 As the first Polish politician he had the opportunity to make a speech in the Bundestag.
 For his merits he received the Knight of Freedom award in 2006.

 Norman Davies received the "Knight of Freedom" for his involvement in promoting Poland throughout his books, which are well-known and recognized worldwide.